SystemsApproach/book/applications/overlays.rst

        for each server s in decreasing order of weight if Load(s) < threshold then
                return s
-          return server with highest weight
+       return server with lowest weight

 As the load increases, this scheme changes from using only the first server on the sorted list to spreading requests across several servers.